peakresponse/peak-server/README.md

    $ docker compose up
    ```

    Please wait while a one-time database initialization is performed.
-This may take many
+This may take some
    minutes depending upon the performance of your host computer.
 When you see messages that
    look like this, the server is running: